seyramgabriel/JOMACS-Terraform-Project/README.md

 The VPC directory contains six (6) terraform files, namely:

-	vpc.tf
+1.	vpc.tf

-	variables.tf
+2.	variables.tf

-	output.tf
+3.	output.tf

-	provider.tf
+4.	provider.tf

-	store.tf
+5.	store.tf

-	locals.tf
+6.	locals.tf

 With these files, the following resources were created:

-	1 aws vpc
+i.
+1 aws vpc

-	3 aws subnets (1 private subnet, 2 public subnets; the private subnet and 1 public subnet were created in 1 availability zone, whiles the other public subnet was in a different availability zone in the same region)
+ii.
+3 aws subnets (1 private subnet, 2 public subnets; the private subnet and 1 public subnet were created in 1 availability zone, whiles the other public subnet was in a different availability zone in the same region)

-	2 aws route tables (1 public, 1 private)
+iii.2 aws route tables (1 public, 1 private)

-	3 aws route table associations (2 public subnets were associated with the public route table, 1 private subnet was associated with the private route table)
+iv.
+3 aws route table associations (2 public subnets were associated with the public route table, 1 private subnet was associated with the private route table)

-	1 internet gateway
+v.
+1 internet gateway

-	1 elastic IP for nat gateway
+vi.
+1 elastic IP for nat gateway

-	1 nat gateway
+vii.1 nat gateway

-	2 routes (1 for internet gateway and public route table, and the other for nat gateway and the private route table)
+iix.2 routes (1 for internet gateway and public route table, and the other for nat gateway and the private route table)

-	2 aws ssm parameter (1 for vpc id and 1 for subnets ids)
+ix.
+2 aws ssm parameter (1 for vpc id and 1 for subnets ids)

 The main resource configurations were in vpc.tf file.